Do you feel safe on campus?

 - Read Next

-- Student Apartments and Lister House Weekly Update (18 June) Maclay Residences FAQs Living Black at University - share your experience Queen Margaret Residences Weekly Update (24 May) Parking at Murano Street Who to contact if you're in distress Unwanted fire alarm incidents - Did you know?
+- International Students: What to bring to uni Maclay Residences FAQs Parking at Murano Street Who to contact if you're in distress Unwanted fire alarm incidents - Did you know?
 Do you feel safe on campus?
-Sanctuary Students' Recipes Vol.1 and Vol.2 UofG Sport Active Lifestyle Programme
+Sanctuary Students' Recipes Vol.1 and Vol.2 UofG Sport Active Lifestyle Programme Store or transport your belongings with Flexistore Reasons to join Living Support as a senior student

 - Maclay Residences 360 Degree Image Gallery Kelvinhaugh Street 360 Degree Image Gallery Lister House 360 Degree Image Gallery Winton Drive Winton Drive 360 Degree Image Gallery Queen Margaret Residence 360 Degree Image Gallery Kelvinhaugh Gate 360 Degree Image Gallery Applications for 2021/2022 now open!
 Murano Street Student Village Student Apartments 360 Degree Image Gallery